Addressing the Problem: The Executive Branches

 4.1 Overview

-e executive branches of government on the federal and state levels have sought to address the issue of
+e executive branches of government on the federal and state levels have sought to address the issue of

-environmental justice through a variety of initiatives. is chapter represents Professor Ruhl’s fth degree
+environmental justice through a variety of initiatives. is chapter represents Professor Ruhl’s fth degree

-of relevance: “Important governmental authorities establish the norm as a n explicit policy goal.”
+of relevance: “Important governmental authorities establish the norm as an explicit policy goal.”

-is chapter begins with an examination of EPA Administrator William K. Reilly’s activities from 1990
+is chapter begins with an examination of EPA Administrator William K. Reilly’s activities from 1990

 to 1992 during the George H.W.
 Bush Administration, and the Environmental Equity Workgroup (the